MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

-## Movie Fragment
+### Movie Fragment

 In the [MoviesFragment](ui/src/main/java/com/khoshnaw/ui/view/movies/MoviesFragment.kt) we are giving the implementation for binding and ViewModel
 using property delegation.
-And when the user swipes the list to refresh the movies we are running MoviesIntent.RefreshMovies intent this will inform
+And when the user swipes the list to refresh the movies we are running `MoviesIntent.RefreshMovies` intent this will inform
 the view model to refresh the list.

-in handleState function, we are handling the MovieList state by showing the list and the loading if the UI is in the loading state.
+In `handleState` function, we are handling the `MovieList` state by showing the list and the loading if the UI is in the loading state.

 ```
 @AndroidEntryPoint